Eirinintz/Public-library-internship-Sparta/week-02/week-02-report.md

 pip install psycopg2-binary
 ```

-✔ If it installs successfully, continue.
+✔ If it installs successfully, continue to the next step.

 ### 2️⃣ PostgreSQL Database Credentials